-$$\boldsymbol{P} = \frac{e}{\Omega} \sum{s} Z_s^{\text{ion}} \boldsymbol{\tau}s \,, \tag{33}$$ a vector-valued physical quantity must vanish in a centrosymmetric crystal?
-No, because this theorem applies only to a normal (that is, single-valued) vector quantity.
-Instead, the formal polarization is a multivalued vector quantity.
+$$\mathbf{P} = \frac{e}{\Omega} \sum{s} Z_s^{\text{ion}} \boldsymbol{\tau}s \tag{33}$$

+This may appear to be a startling result.
+We are saying that the polarization as defined by (20) does not necessarily vanish for a centrosymmetric structure (or more precisely, that the lattice of values corresponding to P does not contain the zero vector).
+Is this in conflict with the usual observation that a vector-valued physical quantity must vanish in a centrosymmetric crystal?
+No, because this theorem applies only to a normal (that is, singlevalued) vector quantity.
+Instead, the formal polarization is a multi-valued vector quantity.
 The constraint of centrosymmetry requires that the polarization must get mapped onto itself by the inversion operation.
-This would be impossible for a nonzero single-valued vector, but it is possible for a lattice of vector values, as illustrated in Fig. 8b.
-Indeed, the lattice of values shown in Fig. 8b is invariant with respect to all the operations of the cubic symmetry group, as are those of Fig. 8a.
+This would be impossible for a non-zero single-valued vector, but it is possible for a lattice of vector values, as illustrated in Fig. 8(b).
+Indeed, the lattice of values shown in Fig. 8(b) is invariant with respect to all the operations of the cubic symmetry group, as are those of Fig. 8(a).
 Actually, for a simple cubic structure with full cubic symmetry, these are the only two possibilities consistent with symmetry.
 It is not possible to know, from symmetry alone, which of these representations of the formal polarization is correct.
 A heuristic argument of the kind leading to (32) can be used to guess the correct result, but it should be confirmed by actual calculation.
-The heuristic arguments suggest, and first-principles calculations confirm, that the formal polarizations of BaTiO3 and KNbO3 are not equal, even though they have identical symmetry; they correspond to Fig. 8a and Fig. 8b, respectively!
+The heuristic arguments suggest, and first-principles calculations confirm, that the formal polarizations of BaTiO3 and KNbO3 are not equal, even though they have identical symmetry; they correspond to Fig. 8(a) and Fig. 8(b), respectively!